This post may contain eBay affiliate links. Please read our disclosure policy.

-Randy Johnson aka THE BIG UNIT was born on 9/10/1963 and was drafted by the Atlanta Braves in the 4th round of the 1982 MLB June Amateur Draft from Livermore HS and the Montreal Expos in the 2nd round of the 1985 MLB June Amateur Draft from University of Southern California.
+Randy Johnson, aka THE BIG UNIT, was born on 9/10/1963 and was drafted by the Atlanta Braves in the 4th round of the 1982 MLB June Amateur Draft from Livermore HS and the Montreal Expos in the 2nd round of the 1985 MLB June Amateur Draft from the University of Southern California.

 Johnson stood 6 ft 10 inches tall and was one of the most fearsome pitchers to ever take the hill with his long, knotty hair and a crooked scowl that seemed to say F you.

 Best Football Card Hobby Boxes Under $300

 10 Best Football Cards To Buy Under $1000

 Rookie Cards That Could Double Your Money This Year